YohanV1/pokemon-dataset-eda/README.md

 # What is this project?

-This is a descriptive analysis of a pokemon dataset
+This is an exploratory descriptive analysis of a Pokémon dataset